onat-dalmaz/oni-website/content/authors/admin/_index.md

     url: https://ee.bilkent.edu.tr/tr/

 # Short bio (displayed in user profile at end of posts)
-bio: The focal point of my research is the synergestic combination of Machine Learning, and Medical Imaging.
+bio: The focal point of my research is the synergistic combination of machine learning, and medical imaging.

 # Interests to show in About widget
 interests: